cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 Instantiating one of these frameworks creates a hybrid KEM `KEM_H` based on the following constituent components:

-* A traditional component that is either a nominal group or a KEM:
+* A traditional component that is either a nominal group or a KEM.
+We write `Comp_T` to refer to this traditional component when the discussion applies regardless of which of the two it is:
     * `Group_T`: A nominal group
     * `KEM_T`: A traditional KEM
 * `KEM_PQ`: A post-quantum KEM